Employee Health And Safety Policy - Northern Michigan University

 Employee Health And Safety Policy

-To establish a policy for employees of Northern Michigan University to bring health and safety
+To establish a policy for employees of Northern Michigan University to bring health and safety issues to the attention of supervisors and provide a method for appeal and evaluation of health and safety issues.

 All University employees, full time, part time, temporary, casual labor, students.